Betterment/test_track_rails_client/README.md

 ## Tracking visitor logins

-The `test_track_visitor.log_in!` method is used to identify a visitor in Test Track's system using identity information particular to an app.
-This is needed to grab split assignments for a user if they log in on a new device (e.g. their phone) or if two people are using the same device:
+The `test_track_visitor.log_in!` is used to ensure a consistent experience across devices.
+For instance, when a user logs in to your app on their mobile device we can log in to Test Track in order to grab their existing split assignments instead of treating them like a new visitor.

 ```ruby
 test_track_visitor.log_in!(:myapp_user_id, 1234)